MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/view-logs.md

 ## Use PowerShell commands to view logs

-The [Get-AksHciLogs](./get-akshcilogs.md)  PowerShell command gathers and presents the full diagnostic logs from all of your pods and creates an output zipped folder called `akshcilogs.zip` in your AKS on Azure Stack HCI working directory.
-The default location of  your zip folder is C:\AksHci\0.9.6.3\akshcilogs.zip, where `0.9.8.10427` is the AKS on Azure Stack HCI release number.
+To get logs from your all your pods, run the [Get-AksHciLogs](./get-akshcilogs.md) PowerShell command.
+This command will create an output zipped folder called `akshcilogs.zip` in your AKS on Azure Stack HCI working directory.

 The following `Get-AksHciLogs` parameters describe how you can use the command to view logs and collect data:

-- **Get-AksHciLogs -AgentLogs**: Add this parameter to get the logs from the Microsoft On-premises Cloud (MOC) stack cloud agent and the node agent services.
-The output of the command is located at C:\AksHci\0.9.8.10427\akshcilogs.
+- `Get-AksHciLogs -AgentLogs`: Add this parameter to get the logs from the Microsoft On-premises Cloud (MOC) stack cloud agent and the node agent services.
+The output of the command is located in the \akshcilogs folder of your AKS on Azure Stack HCI working directory.
-- **Get-AksHciLog -EventLogs**: Use this parameter to get event logs that are logged to the event viewer.
+- `Get-AksHciLog -EventLogs`: Use this parameter to get event logs that are logged to the event viewer.
-- **Get-AksHciLogs -VirtualMachineLogs**: Use this parameter to get the logs from the guest virtual machines created by AKS on Azure Stack HCI.
+- `Get-AksHciLogs -VirtualMachineLogs`: Use this parameter to get the logs from the guest virtual machines created by AKS on Azure Stack HCI.
-- **Get-AksHciLogs -KvaLogs**: Add this parameter to get the logs from the AKS host.
+- `Get-AksHciLogs -KvaLogs`: Add this parameter to get the logs from the AKS host.
-- **Get-AksHciLogs -DownloadSdkLogs**: Use this command to retrieve the download logs that are generated from downloading the binaries and images that AKS on Azure Stack HCI uses.
+- `Get-AksHciLogs -DownloadSdkLogs`: Use this command to retrieve the download logs that are generated from downloading the binaries and images that AKS on Azure Stack HCI uses.
-- **Get-AksHciLogs -BillingRecords**: Add this parameter to get the billing records.
-The output is generally a text document located at C:\AksHci\0.9.8.10427\akshcilogs as is similar to the output below:
+- `Get-AksHciLogs -BillingRecords`: Add this parameter to get the billing records.
+The output is generally a text document located in the \akshcilogs folder of your working directory and is similar to the output below:

   [![The image shows an output of running Get-AksHciLogs with the -BillingRecords parameter.](.\media\logs\billing-records.png)]